tommichael88/booktomnyc/ServiceAgreement.md

 ---

 ## 1. Introduction

+By entering into the 'Service Agreement,' you are agreeing to be bound by its terms.
+This document is not legal advice.
+You may retain a copy for your records.
+If you have any questons contact an attorney.
+If you do not agree to all of the terms of this Agreement, you should not schedule service.

 **The Service Agreement is not valid for services booked through third-party referral platforms (sometimes known as 'matchmaker' services) for which the Parties are bound by such third-party referral platform's terms of service or contract.**